Selim Akl

-Selim G. Akl (Ph.D., McGill University, born 1978) is a professor at Queen's University in the Queen's School of Computing, where he leads the Parallel and Unconventional Computation Group.
+Selim G. Akl (Ph.D., McGill University) is a professor at Queen's University in the Queen's School of Computing, where he leads the Parallel and Unconventional Computation Group.
 His research interests are primarily in the area of algorithm design and analysis, in particular for problems in parallel computing and unconventional computing.

 Activities

 Akl is currently Director of the School of Computing at Queen's University.
 He is editor in chief of Parallel Processing Letters published by World Scientific Publishing in 1991 and an editor of several major computing journals including: